 Uses -ing and -ed endings, although not always correctly

 Follows simple two-step commands

 Asks lots of questions.
 Lots and lots of questions!

 Most regular verbs, pronouns and plurals are used correctly.

-Can retell short stories and recent past events with a beginning, middle and end.
+Can retell short stories and recent past events with a beginning, middle,

 When in doubt, ask for advice.